GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

     - Learn about the core features of nf-core.
     - Learn how to use nf-core tooling.
-    - Use Nextflow to pull the `nf-core/demo` workflow
+    - Use Nextflow to pull the `nf-core/demo` workflow.

 ## What is nf-core?